 Advanced Phone System Features

-make more extensive use of the phone, modern corporate phone systems offer some
+For companies who make more extensive use of the phone, modern corporate phone systems offer some significant benefits.

-Automatic Call Distribution (ACD)offers any working environment the capability to both optimise service incoming callers receive while at the same time maximising staff productivity.
+Automatic Call Distribution (ACD) offers any working environment the capability to both optimise service incoming callers receive while at the same time maximising staff productivity.
 ACD distribute calls within a group so that the first available agent takes the call.
-If no agents are available the call can be held in a queue with a comfort message that their call will be attended to shortly.
-A group supervisor can also access real time information on how the group is operating including number of calls in queue, average queuing time and total incoming calls received.
+If no agents are available the call can be held in a queue with a comforting message that their call will be attended to shortly.
+A group supervisor can also access real-time information on how the group is operating including the number of calls in queue, average queuing time and total incoming calls received.

 ACD functionality is ideal for departments that operate as an incoming call centre such as accounts, telephone sales or technical help desk.
 Many telephone systems provide this functionality as standard.
 There are also more sophisticated call centre applications that integrate with the telephone system and are designed for specific needs of larger call centres.
 These applications include functionality like more sophisticated reporting, remote agent working and call routing to agents based on their skill levels.